Category Archives: pr2_en

 • The function can only have two parameters.

-• The function must be built in a way that it is able to print any arbitrary sequence of values from that array.
+• The function must be built in a way that it is able to print any arbitrary array

 • To demonstrate that you wrote this function correctly (and understood the topic correctly), call the function 3 times, so that